KaishinShaw/SRE_procedural_notes/source-impedance-load-impedance-series-resistance-headphones-speakers.md

 ### 6.2 Single-BA, Multi-BA, and Hybrid IEMs Must Be Distinguished

 Not all BA earphones are electrically similar.
-Official product information shows a wide range of architectures and nominal impedances: Etymotic ER3XR is a **single-BA** design rated at **22 \(\Omega\) @ 1 kHz** and explicitly marketed as avoiding the added complexity of crossovers; Etymotic ER4SR is also **single-BA**, rated at **45 \(\Omega\) @ 1 kHz**; Shure AONIC 3 is a **single balanced-armature** model rated at **26 \(\Omega\) @ 1 kHz**; Shure AONIC 5 is a **triple balanced-armature** model rated at **36 \(\Omega\) @ 1 kHz**, with two woofers and a separate tweeter; and Shure AONIC 4 is a **hybrid** earphone using one dynamic driver plus one balanced-armature driver, rated at **7 \(\Omega\) @ 1 kHz**.
+Official product information shows a wide range of architectures and nominal impedances: Etymotic ER3XR is a **single-BA** design rated at **22 Ω @ 1 kHz** and explicitly marketed as avoiding the added complexity of crossovers; Etymotic ER4SR is also **single-BA**, rated at **45 Ω @ 1 kHz**; Shure AONIC 3 is a **single balanced-armature** model rated at **26 Ω @ 1 kHz**; Shure AONIC 5 is a **triple balanced-armature** model rated at **36 Ω @ 1 kHz**, with two woofers and a separate tweeter; and Shure AONIC 4 is a **hybrid** earphone using one dynamic driver plus one balanced-armature driver, rated at **7 Ω @ 1 kHz**.
 Knowles also states that its TWFK series enables customized crossover systems for pro-audio in-ear applications.
 So "BA earphone" is not one electrical category but a family of topologies with substantially different interface behavior.

 ### 6.3 Why Multi-BA and Hybrid Earphones Can Be More Source-Impedance-Sensitive

 A reasonable engineering inference from the cited product architectures is that many **multi-BA** and **hybrid** earphones may be more sensitive to source impedance than a single-driver design, because the load seen by the amplifier may include multiple driver branches and crossover elements rather than a single transducer alone.
 A simplified abstraction for one possible multi-branch load is

-\[
+$$
 Z_L^{-1}(j\omega)=\sum_k \frac{1}{Z_{\mathrm{drv},k}(j\omega)+Z_{\mathrm{xo},k}(j\omega)}
-\]
+$$

 where each branch contains a driver and its associated crossover elements.
-As the load becomes more structured, the source-to-load transfer function becomes more dependent on \(Z_s\), and a series resistor may change not only the overall level but also the relative electrical balance between low-, mid-, and high-frequency branches.
+As the load becomes more structured, the source-to-load transfer function becomes more dependent on $Z_s$, and a series resistor may change not only the overall level but also the relative electrical balance between low-, mid-, and high-frequency branches.
 This is one reason why the phrase "a resistor just turns the volume down" is especially unsafe for multi-driver BA or hybrid IEMs.

 ### 6.4 Practical Engineering Guidance for BA IEMs

 For BA earphones—especially low-impedance, multi-driver, or hybrid IEMs—the safest design rule is to keep source impedance very low.
-TI states that nonzero output impedance can cause some frequencies to be artificially attenuated or accentuated, and ADI explicitly recommends making the series output resistance \(R_S\) low from a performance perspective.
-This recommendation is consistent with current earphone-amplifier practice: Shure's SHA900 portable listening amplifier specifies **0.35 \(\Omega\)** output impedance, and TI's headphone-amplifier reference design reports a calculated closed-loop output impedance of about **0.0317 \(\Omega\)** at 1 kHz.
+TI states that nonzero output impedance can cause some frequencies to be artificially attenuated or accentuated, and ADI explicitly recommends making the series output resistance $R_S$ low from a performance perspective.
+This recommendation is consistent with current earphone-amplifier practice: Shure's SHA900 portable listening amplifier specifies **0.35 Ω** output impedance, and TI's headphone-amplifier reference design reports a calculated closed-loop output impedance of about **0.0317 Ω** at 1 kHz.
 If a series resistor is added for hot-plug protection, current limiting, or amplifier stability, it should be presented as a deliberate engineering trade-off rather than as an acoustically neutral attenuator.

 ---